-The Total Return per year is show below for years of 5 to 14.
+The Total Return per year is show below for years shown below.
 Under the Capital Gain column is the portion of the Total Return attributable to capital gains.
 Under the Dividend column is the portion of the Total Return attributable to dividends.
 See charts below.

 |Years||Div.
 Gth||Tot Ret||Cap Gain||Div.|